sissaschool/xmlschema/doc/api.rst

         The XML schema source text.

-    .. attribute:: uri
+    .. attribute:: url

-        The schema resource URI.
-It's None if the schema is built from a string.
+        The schema resource URL.
+It's `None` if the schema is built from a string.

     .. attribute:: target_namespace